roemeren/tableau-workbook-extractor/main/_sources/roadmap.rst.txt

   previously computed results.
 This enhancement may significantly reduce redundant calculations and improve overall execution time for complex Tableau workbooks.
-- **Centralization of Configuration Settings**: Centralizing configurations such as colors, output file names, and shapes will streamline management and improve consistency across the tool.
+- **Centralization of configuration settings**: Centralizing configurations such as colors, output file names, and shapes will streamline management and improve consistency across the tool.
-- **Improve the Quality and Readability of Output Graphs**: Enhance the aesthetics of the output network graphs by refining colors, fonts, and node arrangements in the PNG/SVG images for better visual appeal and clarity.
+- **Improve the quality and readability of output graphs**: Enhance the aesthetics of the output network graphs by refining colors, fonts, and node arrangements in the PNG/SVG images for better visual appeal and clarity.
 - **Prettify the Flask App**: Improve the user interface and overall design of the Flask application to enhance user experience and make it visually appealing.
+- **Refactor the main processing routine**: The ``process_twb`` function in the ``shared\processing.py`` script is quite large.
+It could be divided into smaller, distinct parts to improve readability and make the code easier to follow and maintain.